C-C-Minetest-Server/random_messages_api/README.md

 # random_messages

-This mod is an APi for mod developers to register random announcements.
+This mod is an API for mod developers to register random announcements.
 Server owners can also put their custom random messages in WORLD_PATH/random_messages.txt.